Pye Telecom History Group - Virtual Pye Museum

 Wireless Sets No.19

-Following its introduction in British AFV in 1941, the equipment was subsequently found to be sufficiently versatile to be used in a very wide variety of vehicles, ground and airborne applications.
+Following its introduction in British AFV in 1941, and despite its weight, the WS19 equipment was found to be so significantly useful and versatile as to be used in a very wide variety of vehicles, ground and airborne applications.
 In order to increase the volume of production the design was soon manufactured by a number of other companies in the UK, Canada and USA.
+The Canadian MKIII model was the most technically refined version.
 Some USA produced MKII equipment were made with dual English/Russian legend.
 Royal Signals figures show that a total of 115,000 units were made during WWII.
 The equipment (with various modifications) was also adopted by the Canadian, Australian and Italian Armies as their standard HF vehicle mobile radio unit.

-WS19 was an original design by Pye Ltd in Cambridge, England in 1940 and over the period of the war years evolved through three different primary model versions and a number of secondary variants, re manufactured and modified models.
-It remained in service with the British Army until the 1960s.
+WS19 was an original design created by Pye Ltd in Cambridge, England in three months of concentrated work in 1940 and over the period of the war years evolved through three different primary model versions and a number of secondary variants, re manufactured and modified models.
+It remained in service with the British Army until the late 1960s.

-From 1955 onwards the equipment was partly replaced by the Pye Wireless Set C12, due to long delays in the introduction of the planned replacement equipment, Wireless Set C13.
-The total service life of this equipment series with the British Army was from 1941 to the late 1960s.
+From 1955 onwards the equipment was partly replaced in armoured fighting vehicles applications by the Pye Wireless Set C12, due to delays in the introduction of the planned replacement equipment Wireless Set C13.
+The total active service life of the WS19 equipment series with the British Army was from 1941 to the late 1960s.

 Other images will follow when there is time to assemble a complete station for photography.